HeyMaslo/companion-kit/README.md

 # Maslo Companion Kit

+## Setup

+### 1. Install Requirements

-Clone the respository and ensure you have the requirements below.
+Clone the respository and ensure you have the requirements below:

-## Requirements

  * React Native CLI development environment for both iOS and Android (instructions [`here`](https://reactnative.dev/docs/environment-setup))